edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ### FILE_GUID value
 This value shall be changed when a non-backward compatible change is made to the INF file from a change to the module's code.

 There are many tools available to create new GUID values.
 There is a Web site where a GUID can be generated:  http://www.guidgen.com.
-Also, Microsoft Visual Studio also has a GUID generator.
+Microsoft Visual Studio also has a GUID generator.
+Linux distributions may also come with a GUID generator, such as uuid.

 **Rationale**

-Tools may use the FILE\_GUID value (along with the ```VERSION_STRING```) to determine whether non-backward compatible changes have been made to the module.
+Tools may use the ```FILE_GUID``` value (along with the ```VERSION_STRING```) to determine whether non-backward compatible changes have been made to the module.
 This may also be used by design rule checking tools.

 Non-backward compatible changes may cause build errors, when a module no longer produces a GUID, PROTOCOL or PPI that was produced in a previous version of the module.